Underbody armor systems

 Underbody armor systems use advanced technologies to protect vehicles from the destructive effects of explosions:

-The armor plates distribute the energy of an explosion evenly to minimize damage.
+- Energy section: The armor plates distribute the energy of an explosion evenly to minimize damage.

-Special layers within the armor absorb and dampen the forces generated by an explosion.
+- Shock absorption: Special layers within the armor absorb and dampen the forces generated by an explosion.

-The armor blocks splinters and other debris thrown up by the explosion.
+- Fragmentation defense: The armor blocks splinters and other debris thrown up by the explosion.

-Areas of application for underbody armor systems
+Areas of application for underbody armor systems:

 Underbody armor systems are used in various vehicle types and areas of application:

-Security during operations in dangerous areas or bomb disposal.
+- Police vehicles: Security during operations in dangerous areas or bomb disposal.

-Protection for VIPs or journalists traveling in crisis areas.
+- Security vehicles: Protection for VIPs or journalists traveling in crisis areas.

-Transport vehicles carrying explosives or hazardous materials.
+- Special transporters: Transport vehicles that carry explosives or hazardous materials.

-Use in disaster areas to protect emergency services.
+- Rescue vehicles: Use in disaster areas to protect emergency services.

 Advantages of modern underbody armor systems

-ETective defense against ground mines, IEDs and other threats.
+- Maximum protection: Effective defense against ground mines, IEDs and other threats.

-High-quality materials guarantee a long service life, even under extreme conditions.
+- Durability: High-quality materials guarantee a long service life, even under extreme conditions.

-Systems can be individually adapted to different vehicle types and operating conditions.
+- Adaptability: Systems can be individually adapted to different vehicle types and operating conditions.

 Construction of modern underbody armor systems